New Waterworks Zoutkamp

 Financing

 The total cost of the Nieuwe Waterwerken Zoutkamp project is estimated at over €64.5 million.
-Within the Nieuwe Waterwerken Zoutkamp project, a distinction is made between the implementation of the water safety measures required by the Noorderzijlvest Water Authority and related projects by the province of Groningen and the municipality of Het Hogeland.
+Within the New Water Works Zoutkamp project, a distinction is made between the implementation of the water-safety measures required by the Noorderzijlvest Water Authority and linked projects of the Groningen Provincial Executive and the municipality of Het Hogeland.

-The water board's water safety tasks (construction of a new pumping station, restoration of the Hunsingo lock, construction of new bank protection for the Hunsingo canal, relocation of regional flood defenses, and demolition of the H.D.
-Louwes pumping station) are estimated to cost €50.5 million.
+The water authority's water-safety task (construction of new pumping station, restoration of the Hunsingo lock, construction of new bank protection for the Hunsingo canal, relocation of regional flood defence, and demolition of pumping station H.D.
+Louwes pumping station) has been budgeted at €50.5 million.

-The 11 joint projects of the province of Groningen and the municipality of Het Hogeland have been budgeted at over €14 million.
+The 11 linked projects of the Groningen Provincial Executive and the municipality of Het Hogeland have been budgeted at over €14 million.

 Zoutkamp

-Zoutkamp has a rich cultural and historical history, including three historic locks in the former sea dike.
-In 1858, the Hunsingo Canal was dug and the Hunsingo Lock was constructed.
-In 1877, the Reitdiep and Lauwers were closed off and the Reitdiep Lock and Friesche Lock were built.
+Zoutkamp has a rich cultural history, including three historic locks in the former sea dyke.
+In 1858, the Hunsingo canal was dug and the Hunsingo lock was constructed.
+In 1877, the Reitdiep and Lauwers were closed off and the Reitdiep lock and Friesche lock were built.

 About the New Waterworks Zoutkamp project